elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 chances are that the current table has yet an other definition.
 It might have been dropped altogether.

+**TODO**

 One thing that will guaranteed work is to include one or more intermediate structure definitions, on the same table.

+> As mentioned above, before this migration our `Plant` also has a `species` field, no more
+> than a `:string`.
+It is a very rude way to link a plant to its taxon.
+With this migration
+> we defined the link more formally, through the intermediate `Accession`.
+We just showed how
+> to split the plant.name in the two fields accession.code and the new shorter plant.code,
+> preserving information, **any volunteer** to do the same for the species identification?

 ### Verifications (many-to-many)